groucho75/phmisk/README.md

    ```
 4. set the permission of `app/cache` folder to 775 or 777
 5. edit `app/config.php` (database connection settings, php configurations)
-6. add your routes in the main `index.php`
+6. add your routes in the main `routes.php`

+### Set the environment

+In `index.php` you can set the application environment: development, testing, live (production).
+You can use it to have application behavior depending on environment: e.g. database settings, show/hide errors.

 ### Secure the app folder